-Box 2.2 Key questions on the main adaptation and mitigation policy options to safeguard health to be answered in chapter 4 resulting from climate change and the health co-benefits of decarbonisation.
+Box 2.2 Key questions on the main adaptation and mitigation policy options to safeguard health to be answered in chapter 4

 - 1. Which policies increase resilience? - 2.
 Which is the best combination of adaptation strategies, and in which context? - 3.
-What are the most important health benefits of mitigation strategies in the key sectors of energy, housing, planning, food and agriculture, - industry, etc.?4.
+What are the most important health benefits of mitigation strategies in the key sectors of energy, housing, planning, food and agriculture, industry, etc.? - 4.
 Are there unintended consequences? - 5.
 What are the barriers to implementation and how can they be overcome?